atrocore/atropm/README.md

 ## What is AtroPM?
 AtroPM is a simple, but powerful, configurable, open-source Project Management Software, inspired by Github and Gitlab, which is based on the [AtroCore](https://github.com/atrocore/atrocore) software platform.
 AtroPM (as well as AtroCore) is distributed under GPLv3 License and is free.
-It has a lot of features right out-of-the-box and thus is an excellent tool for managing any kind of projects.
+It has a lot of features right out-of-the-box and is thus an excellent tool for managing any kind of project.

-AtroPM is a single page application (SPA) with an API-centric and service-oriented architecture (SOA).
-It has a flexible data model based on entities and relations of all kinds among them.
+AtroPM is a single page application (SPA) with API-centric and service-oriented architecture (SOA).
+It has a flexible data model based on entities and relations of all kinds.

 ![kanban-board](/_assets/atropm-kanban-board.png)

 ## Why have we developed our own solution?
 Yes, there are many other open-source solutions on the market.
-But most of them are complicated and are not flexible at all.
-If you are not happy with the processes,  structures and layouts you need to choose some other solution, but it still does not guarantee, that you will be happy with it.
-By using our solution, you can configure it exactly how you want to have it.
+But most of them are complicated and not flexible at all.
+If you are not happy with the processes,  structures and layouts you have to choose some other solution, but this still does not guarantee, that you will be happy.
+By using our solution, you can configure it exactly as you want.
 Moreover, you can implement any processes, regardless of the complexity of your projects.

 ## User features

 ### Project Groups
 - Many Project Groups are possible
-- Labels and Milestones can be assigned to a Project Group
+- Labels and Milestones can be assigned to a Project Group.

 ### Projects
 - Many Projects are possible
-- Use Milestones and Labels assigned to a Project or its Project Group
+- Use Milestones and Labels assigned to a Project or its Project Group.

 ### Milestones
-- Can be assigned to a Project Group, and, thus, be valid for all projects of that Project Group, or to a Project
+- Can be assigned to a Project or Project Group and be thus valid for all projects of that Project Group
-- Use Milestones as Sprints, if you have SCRUM implemented
+- Use Milestones as Sprints, if you have implemented SCRUM.

 ### Issues
 - Can be assigned to any project
-- Use Kanban Board, with real-time actualization, just like Trello
+- Use the Kanban Board, with real-time actualization, just like Trello
-- Issues are placed on the Kanban Board Lists accordingly to their deadlines, if no deadline is set the issue is set as a last item
+- Issues are placed on the Kanban Board Lists accordingly to their deadlines, if no deadline is set the issue is set as the last item
 - Use Story Points
 - Use Markdown in Descriptions and Notes
-- Mention other users for them to be notified
+- Mention other users so they will be notified
 - Follow chosen Issues
-- Archived Issues are not shown per default
+- Archived Issues are not shown by default.

 ### Labels
 - Can be assigned to a Project or Project Group
 - Only labels assigned to a Project or its Project Group can be used for its Issues
-- Will help you to implement any process or workflow you want to have
+- Will help you to implement any process or workflow you want.

 ### Teams
 - Are created automatically during creation of a new Project Group or a Project
 - You can create additional Teams
-- More then one Team can be assigned to a Project Group or a Project, all Teams assigned to Project Group get automatically access to all Projects of that Project Group
+- More than one Team can be assigned to a Project Group or a Project, all Teams assigned to a Project Group get automatic access to all Projects of that Project Group.

 ### Ownership Information
-- You can have both, the owner and assigned user for any entity in the system
+- You can have both, the owner and assigned user for any entity on the system

 and more…

 ## Admin features
 - Configurable data model → Want to have sub-tasks?
 No problem, configure them as an additional entity
-- Configurable layouts, incl Kanban Board
+- Configurable layouts, include Kanban Board
-- Dynamic field logic → You can hide, make read-only or required some fields if certain conditions are met
+- Dynamic field logic → You can hide, make read-only or require some fields if certain conditions are met
 - Configurable roles, with access levels and permissions on the field level

 and more…